LokeshG02/module3_3/README.md

 # Types of Functions - ETH + AVAX
-A smart contract to create your own ERC20 token and deploy it using HardHat or Remix

 ## DESCRIPTION
 Written in Solidity, a programming language used to create smart contracts on the Ethereum blockchain, this program is a straightforward contract.
 The following are the functions of the contract: